 (C) Ability to perform heavy manual tasks for extended periods of time; ability to work safely; ability to communicate effectively verbally and in writing; ability to establish and maintain effective working relationships with employees, other departments and the public; ability to understand and carry out written and oral instructions.

 Employee must have a valid drivers license or the ability to obtain one by date of hire.
-Class C Water and Wastewater Operator Certification.
+Class C Distribution and Collection I Certification.

 TOOLS AND EQUIPMENT USED